 The digital time clock is downloaded to the school's computer to collect the data, which is processed weekly.
-Time sheets are posted in the theory classroom and at the front desk for the students to check their attendance for the prior week.
+Attendance records are updated periodically and available in the student mobile app for review.

 The practical and theory work that is completed by the student is collected on an individual work sheet for each student weekly.
 An instructor verifies the information, signs the forms, and the information is posted to the student's records in the computer software.